Ochrosia oppositifolia

 Ochrosia oppositifolia grows as a small to medium-sized tree up to 25 m tall, with a trunk diameter of up to 50 cm.
 Its flowers feature a creamy to white corolla.
 Its habitat is coastal forest, bush or open areas to 100 m altitude, rarely inland.
 Local medicinal uses include as a carminative and in high doses as an abortifacient.
 Ochrosia oppositifolia is native to regions from the Seychelles through tropical Asia to the Pacific.
+It is also known as the fruit-bat tree locally in the Seychelles.

 Oppositines are vasorelaxant beta-carbolines isolated from Ochrosia oppositifolia.